 "I liked how close it was to the science and math buildings." -Megan

 Common areas include a service desk, computer lab, study lounge, recreation area, kitchenette, laundry room and recreation and TV area.
 All furniture is moveable and each suite is carpeted and contains a microwave and refrigerator/freezer unit.

-Grace Hall traditions include a weekly "South of the Border Night" on Thursdays and a Haunted House every Halloween with the residents of Cretin Hall.
+Grace Hall traditions include a Haunted House every Halloween with the residents of Cretin Hall.